-The style of a ball point pen varies from the utilitarian to a fashion or style statement with an accompanying large variation in price.
-In this work we look beyond the external shape and style to the key elements of the pen.
-We want to know how these components relate to the writing life of a pen and how they influence the use of a ball point pen.
+The style of a ballpoint pen varies from the utilitarian to a fashion or style statement with an accompanying large variation in price.
+In this work, we look beyond the external shape and style to the key elements of the pen.
+We want to know how these components relate to the writing life of a pen and how they influence the use of a ballpoint pen.

 Some preliminary results of the study, being conducted by the Centre for Advanced Microscopy and partially funded by Bic, have been posted to the university’s website.

-One of the most interesting bits is that the average writing length of a ballpoint pen is 900 meters (the longest was 2,000).
+When reading the research into how far will a ballpoint pen write for one of the most interesting bits is that the average writing length of a ballpoint pen is 900 meters (the longest was 2,000).

 For some brands the contour length was almost half this length whilst for others the contour length was 50% more than the average.
 The consistency of contour length was quite varied for some brands and very consistent for others.